Everything you need to know about protecting yourself from the sun

 The Ultraviolet Protection Factor or UPF is a measure of how much UV radiation penetrates a fabric.
 Sun Protection Factor (SPF), on the other hand, is a time measure of how your sunscreen protection against UVB lasts.

 A fabric or garment with a UPF 50+ rating provides excellent protection from both UVA and UVB radiation as it blocks 98% of the sun’s rays.
 With only 2 percent UV penetration, your exposure risk is greatly reduced.

 Protection from the sun is for everyone that’s why these protection factors should be relevant in our choice of gear or garment if we are to enjoy the outdoors UV-safe.

 9 out of 10 skin cancer cases could have been easily prevented by practical solutions such as using sunscreen with at least SPF 15 and a 4 or 5-star rating, wearing the right outfit (sunglasses, loose long-sleeved UPF 30-50 top, and a hat) and by staying out of the sun.
 But then of course as a fishing enthusiast, you will agree that staying out of the sun would be quite a trick to pull so let us get the right stuff.

 (SUN)DIAL IT DOWN: 11 WAYS TO PROTECT YOURSELF FROM THE SUN

-1. Pick dark or bright colored clothes because they keep UV rays at bay by absorbing them rather than allowing them to penetrate the fabric.
-Tightly woven fabrics offer better protection than sheer, thin, or loosely woven cloth.
-Hold the fabric against the light and if you can see through, then UV can easily slip through the fabric too.
+1. Pick dark or bright-colored clothes because they keep UV rays at bay by absorbing them rather than allowing them to penetrate the fabric.
+Tightly woven fabrics offer better protection than a sheer, thin, or loosely woven cloth.
+Hold the fabric against the light and if you can see through, then UV can easily slip through the fabric, too.

 4. Sunscreen should be applied to clean, dry skin 30 minutes before exposure to the sun which allows it time to absorb properly.